GM Ignition Switch Class Action Suits Transferred to the Southern District of New York

 After hearing oral argument on May 29, 2014, a federal multi-jurisdictional panel has ruled that 74 class action lawsuits filed in response to GM’s defective ignition switches are to be transferred to and consolidated in the southern District of New York (SDNY).
 The SDNY is the jurisdiction in which in counsel for GM had previously moved to dismiss these cases in bankruptcy court due to its 2009 Chapter 11 bankruptcy proceedings.

 To be clear, at this point this order does not impact personal injury and wrongful death lawsuits filed.
 Rather this order currently only consolidates the class action suits.
 While the court did acknowledge those other lawsuits, it was silent as to whether it would be appropriate to consolidate them as well.
+Our class action attorneys explain the details of this class action suit’s transfer.

 What is Multijurisdictional Litigation?